 As of June 23, 2019, the Rockville Centre diocese on Long Island was the only New York diocese to not release its list.
 In a statement to Newsday, a spokesperson for the diocese said the Rockville Centre diocese will release its list to the public later in 2019 after the diocese has completed its Independent Reconciliation and Compensation Program (IRCP).

 New York Dioceses’ IRCP Program Seeks to Settle Claims Out of Court

-The IRCP uses a mediator appointed by the Archbishop of New York to reach settlement agreements with church sex abuse survivors with the condition that the victims agree not to sue the diocese.
+The IRCP uses a mediator appointed by the Archdiocese of New York to reach settlement agreements with church sex abuse survivors with the condition that the victims agree not to sue the diocese.

 This is Your Time for Justice as a Victim of Church Sex Abuse

-Let a Long Island, NY church sex abuse lawyer help you file your claim against your abuser and the institution that covered up your abuse.
-Our multilingual staff stand ready to help you in English, Spanish, Greek, Bengali, Tamil, or Kannada, and our compassionate legal team will guide you to the resolution for which you have waited so patiently.
+Let a lawyer from our team serving Long Island, New York, help you file a claim against your abuser and the church institution that covered up your sexual abuse.
+Our multilingual staff stands ready to help you in English, Spanish, Greek, Bengali, Tamil, or Kannada, and our compassionate legal team will guide you to the resolution for which you have waited so patiently.

-Call Friedman & Simon, L.L.P. today at 516-932-0400, so we can avail ourselves of this moment of clarity regarding child sexual abuse and pursue your claim with urgent priority.
+Call Friedman & Simon, L.L.P., today, so we can avail ourselves of this moment of clarity regarding child sexual abuse and pursue your claim with urgent priority.